chiyodewa74/blog/content/posts/engagement-plan-1.md

   - **The elephant:** Triggered our brain by the amygdala, the root of our emotional thinking
   - **The path:** Triggers we get from external stimuli

-{{<figure alt="Source of feedback processing" attr="Source of feedback processing" src="https://chiyodewa74.github.io/posts/engagement-plan-1/source-of-feedback-processing.png">}}
+{{<figure width=367 height=536 alt="Source of feedback processing" attr="Source of feedback processing" align="center" src="https://chiyodewa74.github.io/posts/engagement-plan-1/source-of-feedback-processing.png">}}

 Go through each idea in each category of the engagement plan & identify if it's motivating through the rider, the elephant, or the path.
 Add "R", "E", or "P" beside each idea.